effective-security/porto/pkg/flake/README.md

 Flake is a distributed unique ID generator inspired by [Twitter's Snowflake](https://blog.twitter.com/2010/announcing-snowflake).

 Differences from the original Sonyflake:
-- panic instead of returning errors, as these errors are mostly non actionable and should never occur
+- panic instead of returning errors, as these errors are mostly non actionable and should never occur: `NextID() uint64`
 - time units are 1 msec instead of 10
 - 16 bits for a machine id,
 - 6  bits for a sequence number (64 per 1 ms)